-Responsible gambling is a set of rules whose purpose is to prevent problem gambling and protect players from gambling harm.
+Responsible gambling is a set of rules whose purpose is to prevent problem gambling and protect players from gambling harm (for example, if you want to look up the parimatch review it’s best if you do it in an environment that is safe and aware of possible issues that may arise with irresponsible gambling).
 The term is applicable both to gambling operators and other relevant stakeholders, as well as to individual players: both player and casinos should abide by the principles of responsible gambling.

 Gambling operators and other stakeholders in the industry are expected to comply with the responsible gambling code of conduct.
 In this way, they guarantee safe gambling to players and protect them from gambling harm.
 Their operation is monitored by gambling commissions in all countries where it is legal to gamble.